Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Experiments

 The parameters in our method were set as shown in Table~\ref{table: parameters}.
 Among them, $\delta$, k, $c_{\alpha}$, and $q$ were heuristically determined by empirical tuning to achieve favorable fusion performance consistently across various sites and noise conditions.
 The details of these parameter searches are provided in Sec.~\ref{ssec:facilitation of parameter selection}.
 The maximum number of iterations for Algorithm~\ref{algo: PDS_for_OptForm} was fixed at 10000.
-The stopping criterion of Algorithm~\ref{algo: PDS_for_OptForm} was defined as $\|\tilHr^{(n)} - \tilHr^{(n-1)}\|_2/\| \tilHr^{(n-1)} \|_2<10^{-5}$ ,$\|\tilHt^{(n)} - \tilHt^{(n-1)}\|_2/\| \tilHt^{(n-1)} \|_2<10^{-5}$, $\| \Lr - \mathbf{S}\mathbf{B}\tilHr^{(n)}\|_2 \leq \varepsilon_l$, and $\| \Lt - \mathbf{S}\mathbf{B}\tilHt^{(n)}\|_2 \leq \varepsilon_l$.
+The stopping criterion of Algorithm~\ref{algo: PDS_for_OptForm} was defined as $\|\tilHr^{(n)} - \tilHr^{(n-1)}\|_2/\| \tilHr^{(n-1)} \|_2<10^{-5}$ ,$\|\tilHt^{(n)} - \tilHt^{(n-1)}\|_2/\| \tilHt^{(n-1)} \|_2<10^{-5}$, $\| \Lr - \mathbf{S}\mathbf{B}\tilHr^{(n)}\|_2 \leq \epsl$, and $\| \Lt - \mathbf{S}\mathbf{B}\tilHt^{(n)}\|_2 \leq \epsl$.

-The spatial spread transform matrix $\mathbf{B}$ in (\ref{eq: relationship model}) was implemented as a blurring operator with an averaging filter of size $s$.
-The downsampling matrix $\mathbf{S}$ in (\ref{eq: relationship model}) was designed to extract the center pixel value in the $s \times s$ window.
-The window size $s$ was set to 20 for the Site1 and Site2 data, while it was set to 16 for the Site3, Site4, and Site5 data, reflecting the difference in spatial resolution between the Landsat and MODIS images.
+The spatial spread transform matrix $\B$ in \eqref{eq: relationship model} was implemented as a blurring operator with an averaging filter, where the kernel size corresponds to the spatial resolution ratio between the HR and LR images.
+Accordingly, the downsampling matrix $\S$ in \eqref{eq: relationship model} was designed to extract the center pixel value within the window defined by this ratio.